 Mentorship, scholarship and resources for select undergraduates in biomedical sciences

-*As many as 10 undergraduate students will be selected to receive scholarship support of $2,000 per year for as long as they are participating in the program -- with a maximum participation period of four years.
-Thus, in any four-year period a maximum total of 40 students -- four cohorts -- will be moving through the program.
+*Undergraduate students will be selected to receive scholarship support for as long as they are participating in the program -- with a maximum participation period of four years.

 *Student interest in biomedical research will be cultivated through hands-on research opportunities and mentoring by faculty, who will help guide students into excellent internships and summer research programs.